 Gochujang can be used for marinating meat like Korean bulgogi, stirred into dipping sauces, or used for stews or soups.
 There is no halal Gochujang sold in Singapore's supermarkets.
 However, we are lucky as there are halal Korean restaurants such as Seoul Garden, Muk-bang Korean Restaurant and many more in Singapore where you can enjoy an array of Korean food.

-But if you are feeling a bit adventurous and want to experience cooking Korean food yourself, we will share with you three simple dishes to make with Halal Gochujang which is imported from Malaysia (Follow our Facebook or Instagram for any pre-order updates on Halal Gochujang) and other halal ingredients that are readily available in stores.
+But if you are feeling a bit adventurous and want to experience cooking Korean food yourself, we will share with you three simple dishes to make with Halal Gochujang which is homemade by us.
+(Follow our Facebook or Instagram for any pre-order updates on our Halal Gochujang) and other halal ingredients that are readily available in stores.